Rodis-Infrastructure/Azalea-Archive/README.md

 - `viewModerationActivity` - Allows the user to view the number of infractions a staff member has given out.
 - `manageBanRequests` - Allows the user to approve or deny ban requests.
 - `manageMuteRequests` - Allows the user to approve or deny mute requests.
+- `autoMuteBanRequests` - Automatically mutes the user a ban requested was submitted for

 #### Role Configuration